sreedevi-langoju/12weekawsworkshopchallenge/week7/Labs/deploy-docker-apache-aws-ecs-ecr-guide.md

 <img src="https://github.com/sreedevi-langoju/12weekawsworkshopchallenge-/assets/135724041/627c694f-33c0-4901-a12a-e82a23500177">

 ##### Congratulations!!!
-You have successfully created a Docker image for an Apache web application on local machine, pushed it to Amazon Elastic Container Registry (ECR), and then launched an Amazon ECS (Elastic Container Service) task using the ECR image.
+You have successfully deployed an Apache web server using Docker containers on AWS ECS (Elastic Container Service) utilizing ECR (Elastic Container Registry) and Fargate as the deployment infrastructure.

 ## Step 14 : Cleanup Resources